Turners Cross (stadium): History

 Having failed to buy Flower Lodge in 1988, Cork City moved to their own ground in Bishopstown in 1992.
 With Cork City gone, the MFA were able to announce plans to invest up to £1.5 million in the ground.
 Work on the main stand (what would become the Donie Ford Stand) costing £300,000 (made up of a government grant of £200,000 and an FAI contribution of £100,000) was announced in 1996, bringing the stated spending to approx £750,000, with the work being completed in 1998.
 But Cork City's move to Bishopstown backfired and, following bankruptcy, the club returned to Turners Cross as tenants in 1996, where it has remained to date.

 In 2000, the MFA received a grant of £100,000 from the Department of Sport for further investment.
 This started a new round of development in the first decade of the 21st century, where the Derrynane side of the ground was made all-seater, a covered all-seated stand was installed at the St. Anne's Road End of the ground, and the 'Shed' was replaced by a new, covered, all-seater stand - the Joe Delaney Stand.
 Floodlights were installed in 2002 and the first floodlit game played was an Irish Under-21 international against Denmark in March 2002.

 In October 2017, ex-hurricane Ophelia blew the roof off the Derrynane Road stand.

 In October 2022, the MFA and Cork City negotiated a 20-year agreement covering "rental costs, stadium usage and stadium commercial opportunities", providing for ongoing use of the ground for League of Ireland matches (in the men's game) and Women's National League matches (by Cork City W.F.C.).

 The ground was temporarily and partially closed, in October 2023, as a result of an FAI ruling following the throwing of "missiles" during the 2023 FAI Cup semi-final between Cork City and St Patrick's Athletic.
 Between April and May 2024, the ground was temporarily closed due to the state of the pitch surface.

+In January 2026 it was reported that, at a council meeting of the Munster Football Association, it was determined that the stadium would officially be referred to as "Munster FA Turners Cross Stadium" in fixtures listings, marketing materials and "other communications relating to the stadium".

+On 12 June 2026, the venue hosted a League of Ireland Premier Division game between Galway United and Dundalk as there was no available venue in Galway for the match.